YubiKey: Comparison table

-ModHex
+Modhex

 When being used for one-time passwords and stored static passwords, the YubiKey emits characters using a modified hexadecimal alphabet which is intended to be as independent of system keyboard settings as possible.
-This alphabet is referred to as ModHex and consists of the characters "cbdefghijklnrtuv", corresponding to the hexadecimal digits "0123456789abcdef".
+This alphabet, invented by Yubico specifically for this application, is referred to as Modhex (sometimes written "ModHex" or "modhex") and consists of the characters "cbdefghijklnrtuv", corresponding to the hexadecimal digits "0123456789abcdef".

 Since YubiKeys use raw keyboard scan codes in USB HID mode, there can be problems when using the devices on computers that are set up with different keyboard layouts, such as Dvorak.
-ModHex was created to avoid conflicts between different keyboard layouts.
+Modhex was created to avoid conflicts between different keyboard layouts.
 It only uses characters that are located in the same place on most Latin alphabet keyboards, but is still 16 characters, allowing it to be used in place of hexadecimal.
 Alternatively, this issue can be addressed by using operating system features to temporarily switch to a standard US keyboard layout (or similar) when using one-time passwords.
-However, YubiKey Neo and later devices can be configured with alternate scan codes to match layouts that aren't compatible with the ModHex character set.
+However, YubiKey Neo and later devices can be configured with alternate scan codes to match layouts that aren't compatible with the Modhex character set.

 This problem only applies to YubiKey products in HID mode, where it must emulate keyboard input.
 U2F authentication in YubiKey products bypasses this problem by using the alternate U2FHID protocol, which sends and receives raw binary messages instead of keyboard scan codes.
 CCID mode acts as a smart card reader, which does not use HID protocols at all.

 Security issues

 YubiKey 4 closed-sourcing concerns

-Most of the code that runs on a YubiKey is closed source.
-While Yubico has released some code for industry standard functionality like PGP and HOTP it was disclosed that as of the 4th generation of the product this is not the same code that the new units ship with.
-Because new units are permanently firmware locked at the factory it is not possible to compile the open source code and load it on the device manually, a user must trust that the code on a new key is authentic and secure.
+Most of the code that runs on a YubiKey is closed-source.
+While Yubico has released some code for industry standard functionality like OpenPGP and HOTP, it was disclosed that as of the 4th generation of the product this is not the same code that the new units ship with.
+Because new units are permanently firmware-locked at the factory, it is not possible to compile the open-source code and load it on the device manually; a user must trust that the code on a new key is authentic and secure.

 Code for other functionality such as U2F, PIV and Modhex is entirely closed source.

 On May 16, 2016, Yubico CTO Jakob Ehrensvärd responded to the open-source community's concerns with a blog post saying that "we, as a product company, have taken a clear stand against implementations based on off-the-shelf components and further believe that something like a commercial-grade AVR or ARM controller is unfit to be used in a security product."

 Techdirt founder Mike Masnick strongly criticized this decision, saying "Encryption is tricky.
 There are almost always vulnerabilities and bugs -- a point we've been making a lot lately.
 But the best way to fix those tends to be getting as many knowledgeable eyes on the code as possible.
 And that's not possible when it's closed source."